Azure/KAN/docs/tutorial/Tutorial-Create-an-Edge-AI-solution-with-Azure-Percept-Open-Source-Project.md

     ![Screenshot of Deployment page displaying deployment](media/ff8ab22c49ba2d28ac6a3d1ac8ec6792.png)

+    Once your deployment is configured, the status changes to **Configured**.

     **You have now successfully created an Edge AI solution with Azure Percept Open-Source Project.** The AI skill you selected on your compute device is now processing your video feeds and generating insights.

 ### View the deployment library